rene022505/text-chat-2.0/README.md

-- Everything is kinda ugly (css rework)

-- Add stuff like logging out, register button on the login page

 - load messages when enter chat (50 at a time find way to load more when needed etc)

 - USER SANITATION!!!!! (no more xss, i think i prevented sql injection with mysql.escape())